8 Black Innovators In Tech

 President Obama even awarded Johnson the Presidential Medal of Freedom in 2015, and NASA named a facility after her in 2016: the Katherine G. Johnson Computational Research Facility.

 Mark Dean, an IBM computer engineer and inventor, helped to build the IBM PC in 1981 and built the architecture that connects printers and monitors.
 He currently holds three of IBM’s nine PC patents.

 Dean is the first Black American to become an IBM Fellow.
 He even served as VP of Worldwide Strategy and Operations for IBM Research and CTO for IBM Middle East and Africa.
 Today he is the John Fisher Distinguished Professor at the University of Tennessee.

-Amongst his other successes, he was inducted into the National Inventor Hall of Fame in 1997, and April 25 was officially deemed “Mark Dean Day” in Knox County, Tennessee
+Amongst his other successes, he was inducted into the National Inventor Hall of Fame in 1997, and April 25 was officially deemed “Mark Dean Day” in Knox County, Tennessee.

-Clarence Ellis’ first introduction to computer technology occurred when he took a job as a graveyard shift computer operator at the age of 15.
+Clarence Ellis’ first introduction to computer technology occurred when he took a job as a graveyard shift computer operator at 15.
 Ellis needed money to help his family, and the only reason he got the job was that he was the sole applicant.
 He was also banned from touching any of the equipment.

-Needless to say, this kickstarted his career in computing.
+This kickstarted his career in computing.
 In 1969, Clarence Ellis became the first Black male to earn a PhD in computer science.